rybafish/rybafish.github.io/customKPI.md

 One YAML file can have several custom KPIs but all coming from the same sql statement.
 All KPIs have to have the same type (host or service, see below).

 ## YAML file structure
+### kpis
+Mandatory field with list of KPI descriptions.

 ### type
 Can only have one of two values: 'service' or 'host'.
 When sql provides service-level metric - port must be one of the returned columns.